-As Special Assistant Auditors for the Auditor General, we have examined the IMSA Fund for Advancement of Education's (a component unit of the State of Illinois) compliance with the requirements listed below, as more fully described in the Audit Guide for Financial Audits and Compliance Attestation Engagements of Illinois State Agencies (Audit Guide) as adopted by the Auditor General, during the two years ended June 30, 2013.
+As Special Assistant Auditors for the Auditor General, we have examined the IMSA Fund for Advancement of Education's (a component unit of the State of Illinois) compliance with the requirements listed below, as more fully described in the Audit Guide for Financial Audits and Compliance Attestation Engagements of Illinois State Agencies (Audit Guide) as adopted by the Auditor General, during the two years ended June 30, 2015.
 The management of the IMSA Fund for Advancement of Education is responsible for compliance with these requirements.
 Our responsibility is to express an opinion on the IMSA Fund for Advancement of Education's compliance based on our examination.

-- A. The IMSA Fund for Advancement of Education has obligated, expended, received, and used funds in accordance with the purpose for which such funds have been appropriated or otherwise authorized by law. - B. The IMSA Fund for Advancement of Education has obligated, expended, received, and used funds in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The IMSA Fund for Advancement of Education has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D. Revenues and receipts collected by the IMSA Fund for Advancement of Education are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law. - E. Money or negotiable securities or similar assets handled by the IMSA Fund for Advancement of Education or held in trust by the IMSA Fund for Advancement of Education have been properly and legally administered and the accounting and recordkeeping relating thereto is proper, accurate, and in accordance with law.
+- A The IMSA Fund for Advancement of Education has obligated, expended, received, and used public funds of the State in accordance with the purpose for which such funds have been appropriated or otherwise authorized by law. - B The IMSA Fund for Advancement of Education has obligated, expended, received, and used public funds of the State in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C The IMSA Fund for Advancement of Education has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D State revenues and receipts collected by the IMSA Fund for Advancement of Education are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law. - E Money or negotiable securities or similar assets handled by the IMSA Fund for Advancement of Education on behalf of the State or held in trust by the IMSA Fund for Advancement of Education have been properly and legally administered and the accounting and recordkeeping relating thereto is proper, accurate, and in accordance with law.